meemknight/LowLevelGameEngine/README.md

 - Let's write new things: You might have your own libraries, I already have mine but let's have fun and re-write things from scratch.

-- Cross platform: let's try to make the engine work both on Windows and Linux, if you have a feature that could only work on Windows that is ok as long as you make sure that it still compiles on Linux (have some macros that disable your feature on Linux).
+- Cross-Platform: let's try to make the engine work both on Windows and Linux, if you have a feature that could only work on Windows that is ok as long as you make sure that it still compiles on Linux (have some macros that disable your feature on Linux).
 The same goes for Linux specific features.

 ---